DataHackIL/DataTalks/README.rst

 ----------------------------------------------------------------------
 **Speaker:** Seffi Cohen, Chief Data Scientist, IDF

-**Title:** Ensemble models approach for cab ride duration prediction
+**Title:** A model ensemble approach for cab ride duration prediction

 **Abstract:** In this talk I'll share how we attempted to predict a cab ride duration using various generated features and models, and how we settled on a model ensemble approach to utilize the advantages of different models and used it to win the Final challenge of DataHack 2016.
-I will also talk about ensemble methods, how to choose a model that will give good results in a short amount of time, how to engineer and choose good features and share lessons learned from multiple kaggle competitions and being part of winning teams in DataHack for two years in a row.
+I will also talk about ensemble methods, how to choose a model that will give good results in a short amount of time and how to engineer and choose good features.
+Finally, I will share lessons learned from multiple kaggle competitions and being part of winning teams in DataHack for two years in a row.

 Doron Kukliansky, Google -  Data Driven Video Creation